UniversalDependencies/udw26/program.md

 - **Syntax is the key to semantics: Combining Universal Dependencies and Abstract Meaning Representation**
   Johannes Heinecke

-- **Extending Retag to Conversion Error Detection: A Case Study on SynTagRus Morphology**
-  Andrei Movsesian and Daniil Timchenko

 - **Exploiting Parallel Aligned Treebanks**
   Maarten Janssen